 “Where are our men, woman, children, and girls?
 We know that they are still in the camps in Syria, but they are too scared to say they are Yazidis,” says Layla, who endured two years in captivity in Raqqa, Syria, before her brother was able to ransom her from ISIS.

-Most Yazidis feel that they have been forgotten.
-Five years after the genocide, hundreds of thousands of Yazidis currently live in displacement camps or informal settlements scattered across Iraq’s northern Kurdistan region, particularly in Duhok governorate.
+After the Yazidi Genocide, most survivors feel that they have been forgotten.
+Hundreds of thousands of Yazidis currently live in displacement camps or informal settlements scattered across Iraq’s northern Kurdistan region, particularly in Duhok governorate.
 They are exposed to extreme weather conditions, and the challenges of inadequate water and sanitation infrastructure continue to persist.